-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a grant that is awarded to students in need of financial aid.
-It is a type of federal grant is awarded to college undergraduate program students and does not need to be repaid.
-A student awarded with the FSEOG is given anything between \$100.00 and \$4,000.00 per year depending on the person's financial aid need and the availability of funding.
-Federal FSEOG grant is a grant for undergraduate students with exceptional financial need.
-Students who receive Pell grant and have the most financial need will receive FSEOG first.
-The FSEOG is administered by Coba Academy and is considered campus-based aid.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is a grant awarded to students needing financial aid.
+This federal grant is awarded to college undergraduate program students and does not need to be repaid.
+A student awarded the FSEOG is awarded between \$100.00 and \$4,000.00 per academic year, depending on the person's financial aid need and funding availability.
+The FSEOG grant is for undergraduate students with exceptional financial needs.
+Students who receive the Pell Grant and have the most financial need will receive FSEOG first.
+The FSEOG funds are a campus-based program administered by Coba Academy.